Mexican Fleabane Overview

-Mexican fleabane, Erigeron karvinskianus is a charming and aesthetically pleasing, slender species that produces attractive, daisy-like white-pink flowers.
-The flowers measure approxiamtely 1.5cm in width and typically open white and develop pink-purple tinges with age.
-Foliage is narrow in shape and covered in hairs.
-It is native to Mexico, but has now established itself all across the world.
-It looks beautiful tucked in wall crevices and creeping down the sides of stone or brick steps, attracting insects and birds to a Mediterranean or dry garden.
+Erigeron karvinskianus - also known as Mexican fleabane or Spanish Daisy, amongst many other names - is a charming species that produces masses of attractive, daisy-like white-pink flowers, with yellow centres.
+They appear in summer, opening white and developing a pink-purple tinge with age.
+Foliage is narrow and covered in hairs.
+It is native to Mexico but has now established itself all across the world.
+It looks beautiful tucked in wall crevices and creeping down the sides of stone or brick steps, attracting insects and birds to a gravel or coastal garden.
 This drought-tolerant, ornamental species serves as a lovely accent plant, lending good texture and form to a garden.
-It works great as a border or a ground-cover plant.
-This species is part of the Royal Horticultural Society “Plants for Pollinators” initiative to showcase plants which support pollinator populations by providing ample amounts of nectar and/ or pollen.
+It spreads quickly and works well as an edging or a ground-cover plant.
+It likes a sheltered position in full sun and well-drained soil.
+Erigeron karvinskianus is part of the Royal Horticultural Society “Plants for Pollinators” initiative which showcases plants that support pollinators by providing ample amounts of nectar and/or pollen.
 A great choice for encouraging pollinating insect wildlife into your garden!

 Sow seed in spring - it will emerge within a week or two.

 Insects such as bees and butterflies.